Are Triggers Needed for Document-Level Event Extraction?: Introduction

 For example, in Figure~\ref{fig:overview}, ``Heyndal'', and ``Teneda'' are arguments for both the \textsc{Attack} and \textsc{Kidnapping} events; and their multiple mentions in the text must be recognized as coreferent so that only one mention for each is included in each of the output events.
 Additionally, the arguments for each event are spread across multiple sentences.

 Note that event trigger-span identification is not required as part of the output; indeed, most datasets for the task do not include trigger-span annotations~\cite{better, jain-etal-2020-scirex, pavlick-etal-2016-gun}.
-On one hand, this makes sense: there is not generally a single trigger associated with each event, and the existence of intermingled event descriptions means that an event trigger may be associated with more than one event.
-Also, it is known that event individuation --- the problem of distinguishing distinct events --- is difficult even for people~\cite{gantt-etal-2023-event}.
-On the other hand, event triggers, which are by definition lexical indicators of an event, should help with event type identification.
+On one hand, this makes sense: a single event may have multiple triggers (or possibly none), and conversely a particular trigger text span may be associated with more than one event.
+Also, it is known that event individuation --- the problem of distinguishing distinct events --- is difficult even for human experts~\cite{gantt-etal-2023-event}.
+On the other hand, event triggers, which are by definition lexical indicators of an event, should help with event type identification and systems may benefit from extracting them as an intermediate step.
 In cases where they denote a (verb or noun) predicate for the event, they will serve as an anchor to localize argument extraction~\cite{ebner-etal-2020-multi}.
 Finally, consecutive triggers denoting different event types will be cues to segment the text into event-specific chunks.

-In this paper, we provide the first investigation of the usefulness of triggers for document-level event extraction.
-As described in Section~\ref{sec:approach}, we treat \triggers as "rationales" that indicate the presence of an event and guide the system in finding the argument of the event.
-We analyze the usefulness of trigger rationales in multiple end-to-end and pipelined neural event extraction models for three document-level event extraction datasets.
-In particular, we measure performance when using a range of event triggers of varying quality (human-annotated, LLM-generated, keyword-based, and random) to perform event extraction.
+In this paper, to the best of our knowledge, we provide the first investigation of the usefulness of triggers for document-level event extraction.
+As described in Section~\ref{sec:approach}, we treat \triggers as ``rationales" that indicate the presence of an event and guide the system in finding the argument of the event.
+We analyze whether using triggers improves event extraction performance in multiple end-to-end and pipelined transformer-based \cite{NIPS2017_3f5ee243} event extraction models for three document-level event extraction datasets.
+In particular, we measure event extraction performance for a range of event triggers of varying quality (human-annotated, LLM-generated, keyword-based, and random).
 Additionally, we compare the results to in-context learning prompting baselines.
-We make available publicly all trigger annotations employed in our experiments\footnote{\hyperlink{GitHub Link}{GitHub Link} (not available during anonymous review)} including our manually annotated trigger-spans for the classic \muc dataset.
+We publicly release all trigger annotations used in our experiments,\footnote{\hyperlink{https://github.com/WayneChen2021/Triggers-Data.git}{GitHub Link}} including our manually annotated trigger-spans for the classic \muc dataset.